suryapilla/Fire-Classification/README.md

 # ProjectFlameDetection
-Flame Detection using TinyML development kit
+Flame Detection using TinyML development kit.
 The Dataset is obtained from kaggle flame detection competition